Janeezreale/2025-IAELC/README.md

 # 2025-IAELC

-This git is made for presenting in *pre-conference of 2025 IAELC*(International Association for Ethical Literary Criticism).
-In this git, there are works of constructing *Digital Maps*.
+This git is made for presenting in **pre-conference of 2025 IAELC**(International Association for Ethical Literary Criticism).
+In this git, there are works of constructing **Digital Maps**.

----
+--

 ## Abstract